« Previous Page

 Different types of treatment are available for patients with breast cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Chemotherapy may be given before surgery to remove the tumor.
 When given before surgery, chemotherapy will shrink the tumor and reduce the amount of tissue that needs to be removed during surgery.
-Treatment given before surgery is called preoperative therapy or neoadjuvant therapy.
+Treatment given before surgery is called neoadjuvant therapy.

-Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy, chemotherapy, or hormone therapy after surgery, to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called postoperative therapy or adjuvant therapy.
+Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy, chemotherapy, or hormone therapy after surgery to kill any cancer cells that are left.
+Treatment given after the surgery, to lower the risk that the cancer will come back, is calledadjuvant therapy.

 If a patient is going to have a mastectomy, breast reconstruction (surgery to rebuild a breast's shape after a mastectomy) may be considered.
-Breast reconstruction may be done at the time of the mastectomy or at some time after.
+Breast reconstruction may be done at the time of the mastectomy or at a future time.
 The reconstructed breast may be made with the patient's own (nonbreast) tissue or by using implants filled with saline or silicone gel.
-Before the decision to get an implant is made, patients can call the Food and Drug Administration's (FDA) Center for Devices and Radiologic Health at 1-888-INFO-FDA (1-888-463-6332) or visit the FDA website for more information on breast implants.
+Before the decision to get an implant is made, patients can call the Food and Drug Administration's (FDA) Center for Devices and Radiologic Health at 1-888-INFO-FDA (1-888-463-6332) or visit the FDA's Web site for more information on breast implants.

 See Drugs Approved for Breast Cancer for more information.